 The Inflation Reduction Act, signed into law in 2022, focuses on growing the economy and curbing inflation — benefiting the working class by reducing the deficit by $305 billion through 20311.
 The Act also improves climate control efforts, being the largest investment in green jobs the U.S. has ever seen.
 The act looks to provide more than 9 million jobs over the next decade2 — bringing with it new opportunities and tighter labor regulations.

 But what does the Inflation Reduction Act mean for construction?
 To put it simply: more government-funded projects.
-Contractors looking to bid these jobs should start preparing now by familiarizing themselves with requirements like prevailing wage and certified payroll.
+Contractors looking to bid on these jobs should start preparing now by familiarizing themselves with requirements like prevailing wage and certified payroll.

 HOW THE INFLATION REDUCTION ACT RELATES TO CONSTRUCTION